 Advanced Elderly Medical Service System or 後期高齢者医療制度(Kouki Koureisya Iryō Seido)

-For residents who are 75 years old or older, the Japanese Advanced Elderly Medical Service System can cover 90 % of the overall cost of medical care.
+For residents who are 75 years old or older, the Japanese Advanced Elderly Medical Service System can cover 90 % of the overall cost of medical care except the person whose income is equivalent to working generation.
 Person who is 65 to 74 years old with certain disabilities is also eligible for this system.

 How and When to apply for health insurance?